Stefan0712/fitness-app/README.md

   - Closing a Goal Log form will also close the quick menu
   - Added stylings to the small menu used for hiding Nutrition and Activity modules
   - Improved the layout of Activity Log by using the same three button layout for tags, target muscles, and equipment used in Create Workout
-  - For Target Goal Log: Moved Name right before Description, placed Value input on the same line as default values, removed labels, placed Date and Time on the same row, changed component height to auto
+  - In the Target Goal Log: Moved Name right before Description, placed Value input on the same line as default values, removed labels, placed Date and Time on the same row, changed component height to auto
 * Code improvements:
   - Removed unused components and files
   - Replaced old instances of "unit" when it was just a string with the next "unit" object